leung55/UVM/Dual Port RAM/backdooruvmtb.md

+**TL;DR - *Cracking Digital VLSI Verification Interview* 1st UVM project yap session - trials and tribulations**

+For some context, I've decided to take a crack at the UVM projects provided by the *Cracking Digital VLSI Verification Interview* book by Ramdas M and Robin Garg, so I can crack DV interviews.

+No matter how much I interview prep, the verification rabbit hole just keeps going, but I figure the fastest way to learn is by making UVM testbenches.
+These projects don't have much hand-holding though.
+The extent of help are basic DUTs and an APB testbench in the author's [github](https://github.com/VerificationExcellence).

+As a matter of fact, the author states, "*We are intentionally not providing a complete code database as solution as it defeats the purpose of reader putting that extra amount of effort in coding.*"

+I can't seem to find any other attempted solutions online, so I figured I might as well try it myself without an optimal solution to compare against.
+After all, real engineering rarely has a "correct" solution to compare against.

-I made a [lengthy post](https://www.reddit.com/r/FPGA/comments/1fsjpuf/uvm_register_abstraction_layer/) yesterday hoping for some input on the best way to implement a register abstraction layer to verify a Dual-Port RAM.
+I made a [lengthy post](https://www.reddit.com/r/FPGA/comments/1fsjpuf/uvm_register_abstraction_layer/) yesterday hoping for some input on the best way to implement a register abstraction layer to verify the first project - a dual-port RAM.
 Although I didn't get any replies, I still think I've made a decent amount of headway into an amateur-ish solution and wanted to make a blog-style post as a "lessons-learned" list for my future self and any others whom may stumble across similar struggles.

 Starting off with the [UVM for Candy Lovers RAL tutorial](https://cluelogic.com/2012/10/uvm-tutorial-for-candy-lovers-register-abstraction/) and [ChipVerify's article on backdoor access](https://www.chipverify.com/uvm/uvm-register-backdoor-access), I wanted to make user-defined classes of `uvm_reg` and `uvm_reg_block` with the idea that I would instantiate an array of 256 8-bit wide `dpram_reg` registers in my `dpram_reg_block` to mimic the 256 byte memory block in the DUT.